ksu-cs-textbooks/cc310/content/00-introduction/06-syllabus/_index.md

 This course introduces simple data structures such as sets, lists, stacks, queues, and maps.
 Students learn how to create data structures and the algorithms that use them.
 Students are introduced to algorithm analysis to determine the efficiency of algorithms.

+### Learning Objectives

+After completing this course, a successful student will be able to:

+1. Use preconditions, postconditions, and invariants to describe how a function works
+1. Write a function that meets a set of given preconditions, postconditions, and invariants
+1. Describe different types of data structures and algorithmic techniques
+1. Develop implementations of the stack, queue, linked list, set, and hash table data structure
+1. Develop implementations of standard searching and sorting algorithms
+1. Implement recursive functions and compare and contrast them with iterative implementations
+1. Compare and contrast data structures based on their uses and performance characteristics
+1. Compare and contrast common algorithms based on their uses and performance characteristics
+1. Use standard library implementations of the various data structures covered in this class

 ### Major Course Topics

 * Data Structures